Caving equipment: Helmets

 While helmets are used to protect the caver's head against occasional falling rocks, they find much more use in protecting the cavers' heads from bumps and scrapes while moving through low or awkward passageways.
 Helmets are invaluable for mounting lights—an array of lights can be attached to a helmet.
 Many helmets used in caving can also be used as climbing helmets.
+A standard, inexpensive construction workers helmet is normally considered adequate and usually has a peak which helps to deflect water from the face.

+Lighting

+In the earliest days, candles were used, soon replaced by carbide lamps and later by electric Miners lamps.
+Nowadays LED lamps powered by lithiom ion batteries, self contained on the helmet are the norm.
+Specialist carbide devices are still used on remote expeditions where electric charging is not available.

+Belts

+When miners lamps were the normal method of lighting, a belt was essential to carry the battery pack.
+They are still normally used both to streamline the torso in narrow passages, but essentially to carry ancilliary equipment such as ladders and small tackle bags attached by carabiner.
+Purpose made belts are normally used which have the strength to be used as a back-up safety attachment.

 Vertical equipment

 Many caves have shafts or drops that require ropes or ladders to pass.
 Wire ladders have largely been superseded by ropes for descending Pitch (vertical space) since the early '60s, though ladders still have useful applications on shorter pitches, where full abseiling gear would be inappropriate.

 Single rope technique

 The single-rope technique (SRT) is the most commonly used technique for passing vertical obstacles.